Serving Philadelphia, Wayne, Lancaster, the Main Line, King of Prussia, PA, New Jersey and the neighboring tri state areas

 The eyelid skin is quite thin and there is very little fat.
 For this reason, it can be torn or injured easily if you have been involved in an accident or trauma.
 Such an injury may require reconstruction of the eyelid skin or tear drains depending on the extent of damage.

 Eyelid reconstruction is often necessary after surgery to remove a tumor or growth from the eyelid area.
 If the cancer surgery leaves of significant divot – or a hole where tissue was removed – then reconstruction surgery can restore the tissue lost in this area.
+We strive to deliver the best eyelid reconstruction Philadelphia has to offer.
 This surgery is important for both facial appearance and the proper function of the eyelid.

 “I did a lot of research before choosing a surgeon.
 I like and trust Dr. Morgenstern as he is artistic, he aims for a natural look and gives attention to detail.
 Dr. Morgenstern is a perfectionist.”